pra-navi/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

-You can remove all completed tasks in the task list so that you can focus on not completed tasks and maintain an organized and clutter-free task list.
+You can remove all completed tasks in the task list, so that you can focus on not completed tasks and maintain an organized and clutter-free task list.

 <h4>Format:</h4>